-Encourage your child to exercise all the adjacent joints not immobilized by the splint.
+Encourage your child to exercise all the nearby joints not kept still by the splint.
 If your child has a long leg splint, help him or her to exercise the hip joint and toes.
-If your child has an arm splint, encourage exercise of the shoulder, elbow, thumb, and fingers.
+If your child has an arm splint, encourage your child to exercise his or her shoulder, elbow, thumb, and fingers.

 Elevate the part of the body that is in the splint.
 This helps reduce swelling.

 Make a follow-up appointment as directed by your healthcare provider.

 Call the healthcare provider right away if your child has any of the following:

 Severe pain that cannot be relieved with medicine